Adjustments on Federal Return not Recognized by CA

 Adjustments on Federal Return Handled Differently by CA

 California handles differently any alimony paid for divorces finalized after 2018, as well as separations signed after 2018.
-TaxSlayer handles these adjustments automatically.
+TaxSlayer adjusts these automatically.